 You can remotely lock the managed mobile device.
-The user is prompted to enter the passcode of the mobile device only if you have set a passcode for the device.
+After a remote lock is performed, the user is prompted to enter the passcode of the mobile device only if you have set a passcode for the device.
 This feature is supported for Android, iOS, macOS and Windows phones.
 In devices running iOS 7 or later versions, you can also specify a message and a contact number while locking the device.
 The device can be unlocked using the existing passcode.
 However, for macOS devices, you can only specify a message to be displayed, while locking the device.
 The existing passcode will be rendered invalid, and the device can be unlocked only using the pin set by the admin.

 Follow the steps mentioned below to specify a contact number and the message to be displayed on the lock screen of devices running iOS 7 or later: